veracode/veracode.github.io/README.md

 ## Pipeline Scan projects

 - [Pipeline2DetailedReport](https://github.com/jphillips-vc/pipeline2detailedreport) ([JPhillips-vc](https://github.com/jphillips-vc/)) - translate Veracode Pipeline Scan results into DetailedReport XML format, allowing you to import them into an IDE plugin for remediation.

+- [Pipeline-To-Issues](https://github.com/buzzcode/pipeline-to-issues) ([Buzzcode](https://github.com/buzzcode/)) - Import Veracode Pipeline scan results to GitHub issues.

+- [veracode-pipeline-PR-comment](https://github.com/Lerer/veracode-pipeline-PR-comment) ([Lerer](https://github.com/Lerer/veracode-pipeline-PR-comment)) - Sends output of Pipeline Scan to a comment on a pull request.

+## Dynamic Analysis projects

+- [Dynamic Scan and Wait for Result](https://github.com/christyson/dynamic-scan-and-wait-for-result) ([Christyson](https://github.com/christyson/)) - Extends the Java API Wrapper to provide "break the build" style scanning.
+Includes instructions on how to integrate this workflow into Jenkins.

+- [veracode-da-reset-scheduler](https://github.com/dennismedeiros/veracode-da-reset-recheduler) ([dennismedeiros](https://github.com/dennismedeiros)) - Resets all recurrent scheduled analysis jobs configured for one year that have expired.

+- [Veracode Dynamic Analysis Examples](https://github.com/anon-veracoder/veracode-dynamic-analysis-api-examples) ([anon-veracoder](https://github.com/anon-veracoder)) - Dynamic Analysis API Examples.
+Currently includes example code for using the Scanner Variables feature, where credentials can be defined and updated at the account level, and referenced in Selenium login scripts.

 ## Results collection and display